Skip to main content

 NameRequired?Description

-deployment-nameYesThe name of the Azure AI model deployment to use for evaluation.
+deployment-nameYesThe name of an Azure AI model deployment to use for evaluation.
+Find existing deployments under Models + endpoints in the Foundry portal.

 data-pathYesPath to the data file that contains the evaluators and input queries for evaluations.